Gravitational waves from strong first order phase transitions: Results

 \subsection{Volume-averaged quantities}

-We begin with the fractional volume in broken phase and the wall velocities in Fig.~\ref{U_vel_xi} (top).
+We begin with the fractional volume in the broken phase and the wall velocities, shown in Fig.~\ref{fig:U_vel_xi} (top).

-In the detonation (left panel) the fraction of broken phase reaches the 95\% at a time $t \approx 950/\Tc$ with the transition being completed shortly thereafter, at $t \approx 1400/T_c$.
-The wall speed quickly grows to its expected asymptotic limit of $\vw=0.92$, and is within $200/T_c$ time units from the start of the simulation.
-This rise at the end is merely a consequence of velocity estimators breaking down when the transition is nearly completed: for example one of the estimators for $\vw$ divides by the number of links, which by this time will be close to zero.
+In the detonation (left panel) the fraction of broken phase reaches the 95\% at a time $t \approx 950/\Tc$ with the transition completing shortly thereafter, at $t \approx 1400/T_c$.
+The wall speed quickly grows to its expected asymptotic limit of $\vw=0.92$ within $200/T_c$ time units from the start of the simulation.
+This rise at the end is merely a consequence of velocity estimators breaking down when the transition is nearly completed: for example the wall velocity estimator Eq.~(\ref{eq:vw_estimator_links}) divides by the inferred area of the bubble walls $A$, which by this time will be close to zero.

-The deflagration (right-hand-side panel of figure \ref{U_vel_xi}) however, is rather different: the velocity starts to rise towards the expected wall speed of $\vw=0.44$, but never reaches it, as reheating of the surrounding plasma slows down bubble wall velocities to $\vw \approx 0.05-0.1$.
-This slow-down begins at roughly $t \approx 600/T_c$ or alternatively, when the fraction of broken sites $f_B$ is roughly $5\%$ and stops when the broken fraction is $65-70\%$, as can be seen on Fig.~\ref{U_vel_xi}.
-Also shown is the asymptotic wall velocity from one-dimensional spherical droplet simulations of \cite{Cutting:2022zgd}.
+The deflagration (right-hand-side panel of figure~\ref{fig:U_vel_xi}) however, is rather different: the velocity starts to rise towards the expected wall speed of $\vw=0.44$, but never reaches it, as reheating of the surrounding plasma slows down bubble wall velocities to $\vw \approx 0.05-0.1$.
+This slow-down begins at roughly $t \approx 600/T_c$ or alternatively, when the fraction of broken sites $f_B$ is roughly $5\%$ and stops when the broken fraction is $65-70\%$, as can be seen on Fig.~\ref{fig:U_vel_xi}.
+Also shown is the asymptotic wall velocity from one-dimensional spherical droplet simulations of Ref.~\cite{Cutting:2022zgd}.
 The two velocity estimates are in excellent agreement.

 The transition then proceeds rather slowly (at least when compared to the initial times) and the time when the box is at $95\%$ in the broken phase $t_\text{ref}=4460/T_c$, with the transition fully completing at the very end of the run $t_\text{end}=8000/T_c$.
-This reheating process was first shown in \cite{Cutting:2019zws} and marks an important difference between deflagrations in weak and strong phase transitions, as it results in a reduction of the efficiency of kinetic energy production and therefore in a suppression of the resulting gravitational wave spectra.
+This reheating process was first shown in Ref.~\cite{Cutting:2019zws} and marks an important difference between deflagrations in weak and strong phase transitions, as it results in a reduction of the efficiency of kinetic energy production and therefore in a suppression of the resulting gravitational wave spectra.